East Garston: Amenities

-The village has a village hall and social club.

-Cricket club

-The club is a sociable aspect of village life with participation from village residents and others from the surrounding area.
-The club plays about 20 matches per year.

-Bellringers

-East Garston Bellringers was re-formed in 1998.

-Garston Gallopers
+The Church of England parish church of All Saints is a flint built church dating back to the 12th century.
+Situated on the northwestern edge of the village, it is Grade II* listed.
+The East Garston Bellringers was re-formed in 1998.

-East Garston is the home of the Garston Gallopers, a mixed Morris dancing side.
-The Gallopers colours are purple and green, the "village" colours from the school uniform and the racing colours of a prominent racehorse trainer from the village.
-The emblem is the traditional carousel galloper.
-Practice is on Monday evenings in East Garston village hall throughout the year, and new dancers and musicians are always welcome.
+The village has a village hall, social club and cricket club, and is the home of the Garston Gallopers, a mixed Morris dancing side.
+The Gallopers' colours are purple and green, the "village" colours from the school uniform and the racing colours of a prominent racehorse trainer from the village..